 Co-founder of Gorge Grown Food Network and board member of Community Enrichment for Klickitat County.
 Treasurer and steering committee member of White Salmon Farmer's Market.
 Co-founder and steering committee member of Gorge Local Currency Cooperative.

 Board member of Washington Gorge Action Programs.

 Brian guided the formation of CEKC in 2008-9.
-Serving as CEKC's treasurer, he helps community projects become part of the CEKC family.
-Brian is one of the original broadband committee members.
-He has a passion for affordable, high speed broadband for all rural area.
-He is also a board member for Back Pack 4 Kids, as well as being involved with other community organizations.
+Serving as CEKC's treasurer, he helped community projects become part of the CEKC family.
+Brian was one of the original broadband committee members.
+He had a passion for affordable, high speed broadband for all rural area.
+He was also a board member for Back Pack 4 Kids, as well as a member of other community organizations.

 A Skamania County resident, Johanna contracts with the Skamania Klickitat Community Network as their Director of Rural Community and Family Resources.
 She volunteers with the Gorge Early Learning Coalition and serves as the co-chair of the One Prevention Alliance in Skamania County.
 If there are questions to be asked-everyone looks at Johanna.
 She enjoys rural living, has a huge garden, lots of cats and is confident she has successfully launched her children into the wide, wide world.

 Darla lives in Underwood, in eastern Skamania County.
 She works closely with the Underwood Community Council as they move forward with their plans to take over the care and maintenance of the Underwood Community Center.

 CEKC provides support and services as a fiscal sponsor for community groups and organizations.